Karthikbalaji99/whatsappautomation/README.md

 # Implementation & Lessons Learned

 Below is a walkthrough of how I built the WhatsApp Campaign Automation System, the challenges I faced along the way, and how I resolved them.
+While I used best practices and some code assistance for formatting, I carefully thought through the retry strategies, mock testing for replies, and UI flow to simulate a real-world ops dashboard.
+I wanted this to feel production-ready even if it’s just for demo purposes.
+I wanted to use LLMs and open source models for template logic and not just record the first message but the whole premilinary phase of
+- sending the first message (not only on interest, but on user profile, their experience, and more features)
+- sending the follow up message (based on the user response)
+- I also wanted to make the whole prelimnary process automated (up until data collection and document collection until one-on-one communication was really necessary)

 ---